“General Handbook Frequently Asked Questions,” General Handbook Frequently Asked Questions (2020).

 This differentiation is written into the handbook chapters.
 Additionally, the handbook will use an “optional resource” icon to denote Church programs and resources that may be very helpful for specific circumstances but are not required for every unit.

-A PDF version of the handbook will be made available in the Gospel Library section of ChurchofJesusChrist.org.
+A PDF version of the handbook is available in the Gospel Library section of ChurchofJesusChrist.org.

 The new transgender section emphasizes that people who identify themselves as transgender should be treated with sensitivity, kindness, compassion, and Christlike love.
 It explains that most Church participation and some priesthood ordinances are gender neutral.
 However, priesthood ordination and temple ordinances are received according to birth sex.
 It provides guidelines for when members who identify as transgender may or may not receive these ordinances.
 It encourages Church participation for those who identify as transgender.